DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 Shalev, B. A. (2002). *100 years of nobel prizes* (2nd ed.).
 Americas Group.

 Strickland, L. (Ed.).
 (2006). *The shorter Leibniz texts: A collection of new translations* (Illustrated ed.).
 Bloomsbury Academic.

+Strickland, L. (2014). *Leibniz’s Monadology: A new translation and guide* (Originally published in 1714).
+Edinburgh University Press.

 <!-- WIRED.
 (2021, July 29). *Dr. Michio Kaku answers physics questions from Twitter* [Video].
 YouTube. https://youtu.be/bUmULlGACEI?t=430 -->